our founding story

 Her areas of expertise include inflammatory disorders such as psoriasis, atopic/eczematous dermatitis, sun damaged skin, skin cancers, and aging skin.
 She believes in prevention of photodamage, inflammatory environmental accelerators and keeping your skin healthy and rejuvenated.

-She presently advises and treats her patients and teachers the residents as a Clinical Assistant Professor at the Ronald O. Perelman Department of Dermatology at NYU Grossman School of Medicine.
+She presently advises and treats her patients and teaches the residents as a Clinical Assistant Professor at the Ronald O. Perelman Department of Dermatology at NYU Grossman School of Medicine.

 practitioner.
 He practices at his medical and surgical dermatology clinic at Pacific